Coffee extraction: Achieving desired extraction

-Brew ratios

 A brewing control chart can be used to control a beverage's degree of extraction and strength.
 The optimal ratio between extraction and strength is represented by a rectangle in the center of the chart – within that area, coffee is neither over- nor under-extracted, and neither too strong nor weak.
 At any point along the diagonal line plotted on the chart, extraction and strength are directly proportional.

 The following describes the relationship between strength and brew ratio.$$\frac{t}{V} = \frac{M}{V} \times \frac{t}{M}$$where $t$ is the total dissolved solids expressed as a percentage of the mass of the grounds, $V$ is the volume of the water used, and $M$ is the mass of the grounds.
 In other words, the strength of a beverage is the product of the brew ratio and the extraction percentage.

-Common brewing standards worldwide

 An extraction yield of 18% to 22% and a strength of 1.15% to 1.35% is considered typical in North America.
 In Nordic countries, the ideal strength is typically considered to be 1.30% to 1.50%.
 For European countries, 1.20% to 1.45%.

 Increasing or decreasing extraction yield

 Yields depend primarily on temperature, brew time, and grind size, and brewing method.
-Yield is inversely proportional to grind size; a smaller grain size produces more surface area, and faster extraction.
+Yield is inversely proportional to grind size; a smaller grain size produces more surface area and faster extraction.
 A longer brewing time results in a higher yield.
 French press coffee is often brewed from coarsely-ground grinds, with a brew time of 3–4 minutes.
 Filter coffee is associated with a smaller grain size and shorter brew time.
 Espresso is made with very finely ground coffee with a brew time of 20–30 seconds.

-Methods

 Extraction rates vary between brewing methods.
-For immersion brewing methods, such as cupping, press pot, and vacuum brewing, extraction takes place slowly.
+For immersion brewing methods, such as French press and vacuum brewing, extraction takes place slowly.
 Turkish coffee is brewed with extremely finely-ground coffee that is left suspended in the final beverage.
 Some brewing methods soak a column of grounds, such as pour-over, espresso, and percolation.
 In the espresso method, water can saturate the column unevenly from bottom to top, resulting in uneven extraction.

-Once the ideal yield has been reached, the grounds must be removed from the water, halting extraction.
+Once the ideal yield has been reached, the grounds are removed from the water, halting extraction.
 For this reason, coffee is commonly removed from the brewing chamber of a French press after extraction has occurred.
 Percolators are notoriously prone to over-extraction, due to a design feature that causes coffee to pass through a basket of grounds multiple times.

-Coffee may be intentionally over-extracted to achieve increase strength while reducing the amount of ground coffee required.
+Coffee may be intentionally over-extracted to achieve increased strength while reducing the amount of ground coffee required.
 However, this often results in a more bitter, less full-bodied beverage.